NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 ![LanternInfoWall-hand-indicator](https://lh3.googleusercontent.com/SfzR2rlxlDGYxEt1NnaaGlHl1PyT3B_aWul2D-cR8gj48kU0WKqGtlYCzIkeLGv3SY66ixJm0VF2=s600 "LanternInfoWall-hand-indicator") \

-Since the image is has been resized to 300 x 300 for hand detection, I have to resize the image back to its original size of 1820 x 720 by calling the `invert()` method of the `Matrix` class.
+Since the image is has been resized to 300 x 300 for hand detection, I have to resize the image back to its original dimension of 1820 x 720 by calling the `invert()` method of the `Matrix` class.
 Similarly, the center x and y coordinates of the `RectF` object have to be transformed so that the location of the hand can be correctly shown on the UI.
 This can be done by calling the `mapRect()` method of the `Matrix` class.
 ```kotlin
 frameToCropTransform.invert(cropToFrameTransform)
 ...